Concealed Carry Picture

 10. Compliance and Disciplinary Action

-• Any employee or volunteer who fails to comply with this policy or misuses a firearm will
+• Any employee or volunteer who fails to comply with this policy, or any applicable law or regulation, or misuses a firearm will be subject to disciplinary action, up to and including termination or removal from volunteer service.

-• The authorized individual is personally responsible for adhering to all applicable state
+• The authorized individual is personally responsible for adhering to all applicable state and federal laws governing firearm possession and use.

 11. Oversight and Records